 Can I work in the UK?

 If you have been granted permission on your visa immigration status and you are enrolled on a full-time course of study you are permitted to work in accordance with your visa conditions.
 However, the University recommends that if you are studying full time, you work no more than 15 hours per week.
-If you bring your passport and visa (or Biometric Residence Permit) to International Student Support we can confirm whether or not you can work.
+If you bring your passport and visa (or Biometric Residence Permit) to Immigration Support Service we can confirm whether or not you can work.